jquinby/jekyll-now/books.md

 _Collected Short Stories_ by Graham Greene
 _Apologia Pro Vita Sua_ by John Henry Cardinal Newman
 _Human Life, Action and Ethics_ by G.E.M.
 Anscombe
-_A Canticle for Liebowitz_ by Walter Miller
+_A Canticle for Leibowitz_ by Walter Miller